 Green Bee Life Honors National, now "World" Honey Bee Day!

 If you are feeling the buzz that is because we are swarming with excitement!
-National Honey Bee day - now World Honey Bee day is upon us, August 21, 2021, an awareness day when beekeepers, beekeeping clubs and associations, and honey bee enthusiasts from across the United States celebrate Honey bees.
+National Honey Bee day is an awareness day when beekeepers, beekeeping clubs and associations, and honey bee enthusiasts from across the United States celebrate Honey bees.

 Honey bees make delicious and nutritious honey that is high in vitamins and been credited for reducing many diseases naturally.
 Bees even support our supply of dairy production critical of our global food supply.
 There aren’t many things Honey bees can’t do for our world.